UtrechtUniversity/galaxy-tools-ibridges/README.md

-# Galaxy Project tools module for downloading, uploading & browsing iRODS
+# Galaxy Project tools module for downloading from, uploading to, and browsing iRODS

-__Galaxy iBridges download__ is a Galaxy tool that facilitates downloading of objects (files) from iRODS.
+__iBridges download from iRODS__ is a Galaxy tool that facilitates downloading of objects (files) from iRODS.

-__Galaxy iBridges upload__ is a Galaxy tool that facilitates uploading Galaxy collections to iRODS.
+__iBridges upload to iRODS__ is a Galaxy tool that facilitates uploading Galaxy collections to iRODS.

-__Galaxy iBridges browser__ is an interactive Galaxy tool that allows users to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.
+__iBridges browser for iRODS__ is an interactive Galaxy tool that allows users to browse through an iRODS instance to locate objects and collections, and select them for use in a Galaxy workflow.

 The tools are named for [iBridges](https://github.com/UtrechtUniversity/iBridges), the client used for interaction with iRODS.

 ## What it does
-### iBridges download
+### iBridges download from iRODS
-iBridges download takes an iRODS-path to (a) dataobject(s) as source, downloads the file(s), and creates a Galaxy dataset collection containing all downloaded files.
+Tool for downloading files from iRODS into a Galaxy collection.
+Takes paths to one or more files (dataobjects), one or more folders (collections), or a combination, and downloads all files into the same Galaxy Collection.

-### iBridges upload
+### iBridges upload to iRODS
-iBridges upload a Galaxy collection to an iRODS-path a collection (directory).
+Tool for uploading files from a Galaxy collection into an iRODS folder.

-### iBridges browser
+### iBridges browser for iRODS
 iBridges browser launches as a [Galaxy Interactive Tool](https://training.galaxyproject.org/training-material/topics/admin/tutorials/interactive-tools/tutorial.html) that allows the user to browse the objects and collections in the iRODS instance through a web interface.

 When running an interactive tool, the interactive tool-icon (three gears) will appear in the Galaxy main menu, to the right of _User_.
 Clicking the icon opens a screen listing the interactive tools that are running.
 This can also be reached using the option _Active Interactive Tools_ in the _User_-item of the main menu.
 If the icon and the option in the User-menu aren't there, it means no interactive tools are running.
 If they appear briefly and then disappear, launching of the tool was unsuccesful.